Textualize/textual/docs/guide/screens.md

     ```{.textual path="docs/examples/guide/screens/screen02.py" press="b,_"}
     ```

-Although both do the same thing, we recommend the `SCREENS` for screens that exist for the lifetime of your app.
+Although both do the same thing, we recommend `SCREENS` for screens that exist for the lifetime of your app.

 ### Uninstalling screens